gibson042/canonicaljson-spec/README.md

 JSON text in canonical form:
   1. MUST be encoded in [UTF-8](https://tools.ietf.org/html/rfc3629)
   2. MUST NOT include insignificant (i.e., inter-token) whitespace (defined in [section 2 of RFC 7159](https://tools.ietf.org/html/rfc7159#section-2))
-  3. MUST order the members of all objects lexicographically by the UCS (Unicode Character Set) codepoints of their names
+  3. MUST order the members of all objects lexicographically by the UCS (Unicode Character Set) code points of their names
+     1. preserving and utilizing the code points in [U+D800, U+DFFF] for all lone surrogates
   4. MUST represent all integer numbers (those with a zero-valued fractional part)
      1. without leading zeroes, and
      2. without a decimal point, and